5kyc0d3r/hashjack/README.md

-# hashjack
+## HashJack
-Open source hash cracking tool built with Python.
+Open source tool for cracking hashes built in Python.

+## License
+This software is licensed under the terms of the MIT License.